-Clemence Poles and her partner used to think they'd never live in a newly renovated apartment, preferring the character that came with older homes.
+Clemence and her partner used to think they'd never live in a newly renovated apartment, preferring the character that came with older homes.
 But after five years of living in a narrow railroad apartment, they decided they needed a change.

-"We didn't realize how that would almost be a mindfuck in a weird way, being in such a narrow space," Poles says.
+"We didn't realize how that would almost be a mindfuck in a weird way, being in such a narrow space," she says.
 "We would be watching TV and our feet would hit the TV.
 We also had a cockroach infestation, and it was a nightmare."

 Get a sneak peek inside her apartment above, then read on to hear more about their apartment search.